saurabh10041998/picoCTF-solutions/cache_me_outside/notes-p2.md

 ## Large bins
 - For chunk over 512/1024 bytes, the heap manager uses large bins
 - 63 large bins, operates the same as the small bins but instead of storing the fixed size,  **they instead store chunks within size range**.
-- Each large bin's range is designed not to overlap with either the chunks sizes of small bins or the ranges of the other bins. **In other words, given the chunk size, there is exactly one small bin or large bin that this size corresponds to**.
+- Each large bin's range is designed not to overlap with either the chunks sizes of small bins or the ranges of the other large bins. **In other words, given the chunk size, there is exactly one small bin or large bin that this size corresponds to**.
 - Insertion has to be mannually sorted and allocation from this list requires list traversal.
 Thus these are inherently slower than the small bins.
 However large bins are used less frequently in the program.
 - **Hypothesis** :- *programs tend to allocate(and thus release) small allocations at a far higher rate than large allocations on an average*